roskafka/roskafka/README.md

 The messages that are received by `kafka_ros` expect a similar structure, except that the mapping source is given as `kafka_topic` and the mapping destination as `ros_topic`.
-Additionally, template substinations can be used in the `ros_topic` field (see above).
+Additionally, template substitutions can be used in the `ros_topic` field (see above).